 However it’s not hard to find a place to have all to yourself, and maybe a passing eagle.
-The Killers of Eden story is told along the Killer Whale Trail, which includes the Eden Killer Whale Museum, Seahorse Inn, Boyds Tower, Eden Lookout and the Davidson Whaling Station, which has a special open day on for Discover Eden on October 30 .
-Don’t miss Green Cape Light Station if you are in Ben Boyd National Park, tours are held on Saturday & Sunday at 1pm & 3pm.
+The Killers of Eden story is told along the Killer Whale Trail, which includes the Eden Killer Whale Museum, Seahorse Inn, Boyds Tower, Eden Lookout and the Davidson Whaling Station, which has a special open day on for Discover Eden on November 5 .
+Don’t miss Green Cape Light Station if you are in Ben Boyd National Park.

 Some shore based whale watching sites, like the Marine Rescue site at Eden Lookout allow you the luxury of looking right from the comfort of your car and can also offer picnic areas.
-Marine Rescue has an open day on the Sunday of the festival, November 1.
+Marine Rescue has an open day on the Saturday and Sunday of the festival, November 4 and 5.